OffByNone/Omniscience/README.md

 	cfx run -b "C:\program files\nightly\firefox.exe"
 		--On my desktop something happened awhile back and I need to specify the binary, with the -b flag --Needs to be run from the root of your addon

+CFX Firefox for Android
+    cfx run -b "c:\Program Files (x86)\Android\android-sdk\platform-tools\adb.exe" -a fennec-on-device --force-mobile this requires an android device to be attached via usb and for adb to be installed, running, and able to see the device
+        -b path-to-adb
+        -a app-to-run

 JPM

 	--JPM is the new way of building/testing addons and uses node.